tekknolagi/isdt/index.md

 LO (reading): Students should be able to...

-1. Examine the history and current branches of an existing Git repository using subcommands such as "branch" and "log"
+1. Examine the history and current branches of an existing Git repository using subcommands such as `branch` and `log`
-2. Figure out who authored some code and in what context using "blame"
+2. Figure out who authored some code and in what context using `blame`

 LO (writing): Students should be able to...